colinsurprenant/redstorm/README.md

 ### Remote cluster

 All examples using the [simple DSL](https://github.com/colinsurprenant/redstorm/wiki/Ruby-DSL-Documentation) can run in both local or on a remote cluster.
-The only **native** example compatible with a remote cluster is the [ClusterWordCountTopology](https://github.com/colinsurprenant/redstorm/tree/master/examples/native/cluster_word_count_topology.rb)
+The only **native** example compatible with a remote cluster is `examples/native/cluster_word_count_topology.rb`.

 #### Topologies without gems